ygsvanshu/Guitar-FCD/Angles/README.txt

 LightPoint: The center point of LED light panel as marked on the calibrated image.
 Point in format [x0,y0] in mm from the origin (read below for more info)
 LightLine:  The line segment parallel to the of LED surface panel as marked on the calibrated image.
 Points in format [[x1,y1],[x2,y2]] in mm from the origin (read below for more info)
 CameraLine: The line segment (usually) parallel (perpendicular in Day5) to the of lens of the camera surface panel as marked on the calibrated image.
 Points in format [[x1,y1],[x2,y2]] in mm from the origin (read below for more info)
-Alpha:      The angle subtended by the LightLine with the surface of the guitar (y-axis)
+Phi:        The angle subtended by the LightLine with the surface of the guitar (y-axis)
 D:          The normal distance between the LightPoint and the guitar surface (y-axis)
 Theta:      The angle subtended by the camera view line with the guitar surface normal (x-axis)